MeridjaNassim/WeatherLab/README.md

 # Weather Lab

 WeatherLab is a modern desktop application designed with simple users and weather lovers in mind, it allows you to make weather predictions based on historical data for future dates and make descriptive climatological summaries of each wilaya of Algeria. simple and efficient way and fast thanks to its intuitive interface, easy to handle, and practical.
-That's why we want to thank you for choosing our product "WeatherLab", you will certainly not regret it!
+You wont regret using our app .
 The following user guide will help you understand how it works and how to use and manipulate the features of the application.
 You will be experts in predicting weather in a short time.

 Weather is aimed for Algerian weather studies only.